-Our MailChimp Add On for Paid Memberships Pro now creates PMPLEVEL and PMPLEVELID merge fields for each subscriber added to a list.
-This post covers how to use these merge fields to “segment” your lists in order to send a campaign to a specific membership level.
+Our Mailchimp Add On for Paid Memberships Pro now creates PMPLEVEL and PMPLEVELID merge fields for each subscriber added to an Audience.
+This post covers how to use these merge fields to “segment” audiences in order to send a campaign to a specific membership level.

-Why is this better than just using separate lists?
+Why is this better than just using separate audiences?

-Now that the add on synchronizes a member’s level information, there is no need to use separate lists.
-This is important because your MailChimp monthly fee is based on the number of subscribers in each list.
-Put another way, a subscriber who is in 2 “lists” is counted twice, but a subscriber in 2 or more “segments” is only counted once.
-This method only puts the subscriber on a single list.
+Now that the add on synchronizes a member’s level information, there is no need to use separate audiences.
+This is important because your Mailchimp monthly fee is based on the number of subscribers in each audience.
+Put another way, a subscriber who is in 2 “Audiences” is counted twice, but a subscriber in 2 or more “segments” is only counted once.
+This method only puts the subscriber on a single audience.

-There may be other reasons for you to keep your members subscribed to different lists, but if all you are worried about is your monthly MailChimp fee, you’ll want to use one list with members segmented by
+There may be other reasons for you to keep your members subscribed to different audiences, but if all you are worried about is your monthly Mailchimp fee, you’ll want to use one audience with members segmented by